nuagenetworks/monolithe/doc/Language Plugins.md

         # 'APIVersionWriter' is reponsible to write files for a particular api version.
         'APIVersionWriter': APIVersionWriter,

-        # 'PackageWriter' is reponsible to assemble all the file created by APIVersionWriter if needed
+        # 'PackageWriter' is reponsible to assemble all the api version sets created by APIVersionWriter, if needed
         'PackageWriter': None,

         # 'CLIWriter' is reponsible to write a CLI if needed